puppetlabs/puppetserver/documentation/install_from_packages.markdown

 Puppet Server is a required application that runs on the Java Virtual Machine (JVM) on the master.

+> Note: If you have any issues with the steps below, submit these to our [bug tracker](https://tickets.puppet.com/browse/SERVER).

 ### Supported operating systems

 Puppet provides official packages that install Puppet Server 6 and all of its prerequisites on x86_64 architectures for the following platforms: